asheraryam/satomi/README.md

 * [Nodemon](https://nodemon.io) : Runs your code while you work on it and will restart it after any saved changes

 ## Want to invite Satomi?
 As of right now, I am not completely done with Satomi's development.
-Im aiming for public use by version 8.0.0 or 9.0.0, as by then I hope to have most of the features I want on Satomi present.
+Im aiming for public use by version 1.0.0, as by then I hope to have most of the features I want on Satomi present.
 I also don't have a job currently to pay for a VPS to keep the bot online 24/7 >.>

 ## Bot Usage :
 If you want to use this bot just for your own server, feel free to.
 But if I find my code being used by you under a different name or you claiming to be the owner of the bot/code, I'll personally deal you and your infringement of my license. **Keep in mind I will probably not allow this to occur once I make the bot available publicly and hosted by VPS.**

 ## Development :
-Thanks for your interest in my code, I have added these setup instructions to help get you started on tinkering with the code. (pay attention to the license I have below)
+Thanks for your interest in my code, I have added these setup instructions to help get you started on tinkering with the code. **Please pay attention to the license I have below.**

 ### Installing
 First you can either download the latest release or install straight from github through the console like so :